THE HEART

 Ultimately, a hearth does not sustain itself - keeping it lit requires

 Like the hearth, vitality must be cultivated to sustain life.
-It doesn’t respond only to pleasure or enjoyment - it grows through honest self-confrontation, emotional responsibility, creative effort, and sustained relationships with people, places, time, and the body.
+It doesn’t respond to just pleasure or enjoyment - it needs honest self-confrontation, emotional responsibility, creative effort, and sustained relationships with people, places, time, and our limits.

 It needs sustainability, attention, and rhythm more than it needs maximum burn.

-This feels especially urgent in a time when so much of life has become abstract.
+This is most urgent in a time when so much of life has become about efficiency, optimization, and the intensity of the digital age.

 Hearth Light is, in essence, a place where vitality is stoked over time.

-It responds more to attention than control and it cannot be achieved through perfection or performance.
+It responds more to attention than control and it can’t be achieved through perfection, productivity, or performance.